 Responses to whirling disease

-Alberta Environment and Parks (AEP) and the Canadian Food Inspection Agency (CFIA) are developing long-term detection and surveillance plans to protect Alberta’s trout and whitefish fisheries as much as possible.
+AEP and the CFIA are developing long-term detection and surveillance plans to protect Alberta’s trout and whitefish fisheries as much as possible.

 - Information on whirling disease, how it impacts fish populations, Alberta's action plan and tips for anglers to help stop the spread.